Itangalo/Bot-Playtesting-Toolkit/docs/10-required-functions.md

 ## gameOver()

-This function is called before each round.
+This function is required.
+It is called before each round.
 It reads the `gameState` and returns either `true` or `false`.
 If it returns `true`, the current game iteration ends.

 ## buildStatistics()

-This function is called after the end of each game iteration.
+This function is required.
+It is called after the end of each game iteration.
 It should collect or build any data from the `gameState` that should be included in the statistics for all the played games.
 The data should be returned in an object, with column header as property name.

 Some things to note: